ServerlessLife/lambda-live-debugger/README.md

 lld -r=all
 ```

+**Note:** Be sure to remove Lambda Live Debugger after use in a high-traffic environment—otherwise, IoT messages could generate significant costs.

 ## Development Process

 Since you deploy code to a real AWS account, it's best to have a dedicated environment only for yourself.
 It could be your personal environment or an environment created for a feature.
 That is [common practice when developing serverless systems](https://theburningmonk.com/2019/09/why-you-should-use-temporary-stacks-when-you-do-serverless/).
 If that's not feasible due to organizational or technical reasons, use Observability Mode.